Who are you?

 I’m Caleb Evans, a web developer with many passions: programming, spending time with family and friends, watching movies, trampolining, and eating pizza.
 I currently reside in Carlsbad, California, having just finished my Bachelor’s in Computer Science at CSU San Marcos.

 What do you do?

-Since 2010, I’ve been programming in many languages for school and for fun.
-My most prominent work includes a plethora of web apps and useful tools—many of which were created to enhance my productivity and actualize my ideas.
-I’ve also crafted a number of websites (for myself and for others) using PHP, WordPress, and even Jekyll.
+Since 2010, I’ve been programming for school and for fun.
+My most prominent work includes a plethora of web apps and useful tools, many of which were created to automate what I grew tired of doing manually.
+Others I created simply for fun.

 Why do you code?

 Besides the fact that I greatly enjoy coding, I ultimately code for Christ, who has been and always shall be my Lord, my Friend, and my Savior.
 I code because I believe the work of my hands glorifies God through the creativity I express, and ultimately, through the lives enriched by my projects.